-Euler and Lagrange, it appears, did not miss that.
-They saw, more clearly than the philosophers, that in mechanics the need for generality can trump ontological unity.
-So, the theorists turned understandably quietist about the ultimate constitution of body.
+ultimate constitution of body.
 Philosophers, in contrast, rushed in to fill that silence.
-As we have seen, they sought to avoid ontology fracture by a dual strategy.
+As we have seen, they sought to avoid ontological fracture by a dual tactic.
 First, they gave a priori arguments for a preferred unit of matter; witness Wolff's and Kant's proofs that body is a physical continuum.
 Second, they tried to rule out, again on a priori grounds, competitor ontologies-rigid bodies and mass points.
 However, they seem to have missed that, by keeping ontology unified, they fail to give a sufficient foundation for mechanics.
 Clinging to one picture of matter at all costs will fail to yield a mechanics demonstrably general.